Set a real quit date

 A vague plan keeps vaping in charge.
 Pick a date close enough that you will still follow through and use the days before it to prepare, not negotiate.

-Irritability, restlessness, cravings, trouble concentrating, and low mood can all show up when nicotine drops.
+Irritability, restlessness, cravings, trouble concentrating, and low mood can all show up after you stop vaping.
 That does not mean the plan is failing.

 Keeping a vape nearby turns every craving into a short-distance decision.
 Make access harder before the cravings hit.

-Quitlines, medical support, and counseling can all make nicotine change more manageable.
-Adults may also benefit from discussing medications or nicotine replacement with a clinician.
+Quitlines, medical support, and counseling can all make quitting more manageable.
+Adults may also benefit from discussing medication options with a clinician.

 Support options